mofaal1/Mofaal1/README.md

 # Welcome to my GitHub page!
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm Mohammad Faal, a passionate cybersecurity enthusiast and recent graduate with a Bachelor of Science in Business Computer Information Systems from The University of North Texas.
-With over two years of hands-on experience in various aspects of cybersecurity, I've developed a diverse skill set encompassing network security, incident response, penetration testing, and more.
-Here, you'll find a collection of my projects that showcase my practical knowledge and expertise in cybersecurity.
-From implementing intrusion detection systems with Snort to conducting penetration tests using Metasploit, each project demonstrates my commitment to continuous learning and practical application of cybersecurity principles.
-Explore my projects to gain insights into my technical abilities, problem-solving skills, and dedication to advancing cybersecurity practices.
-Feel free to reach out if you have any questions or would like to collaborate on cybersecurity-related projects.
+I'm Mohammad Faal, a cybersecurity enthusiast and recent graduate with hands-on experience in network security, incident response, and penetration testing.
+Explore my projects to see how I apply my skills in practical cybersecurity scenarios.
+Let's connect and work towards a more secure digital world!

 Let's connect and build a more secure digital world together!

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+To apply my education in Business Computer Information Systems and my diverse technical skills in cybersecurity to contribute effectively as a Cyber Security Analyst.
+With experience in implementing security protocols, incident response, and network security, I aim to enhance organizational security posture and mitigate emerging cyber threats.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]